Watershed (broadcasting): United States

 Some American television scenes famous for "pushing the envelope" (such as limited nudity on NYPD Blue) were aired in the 10:00 to 11:00 p.m. hour; however, the broadcasts were before the safe harbor in the Central and Mountain time zones, where programming scheduled for 10:00 p.m.
 Eastern would typically be broadcast starting at 9:00 p.m. (using a one-hour delay in Mountain Time broadcast areas).
 Because each U.S. time zone enters safe harbor separately (at 10:00 p.m. local time), it is possible for not all network affiliates that air an "indecent" program at the same moment to face the same penalties.
 Such was the case with CBS, whose affiliates faced a proposed fine of US$3.63 million for a repeat of the Without a Trace episode "Our Sons and Daughters" in December 2004.
 The program was flagged for depicting an orgy involving teenagers.
 It was televised at 10:00 p.m. in the Eastern and Pacific time zones (within the safe harbor), but at 9:00 p.m. in Central and Mountain times (outside the safe harbor).
 The FCC split its fine among the 111 CBS affiliates covering those time zones.
 After a court settlement, the network agreed to pay US$300,000 in fines.

-Even though the watershed occurs at the prime time hour of 10:00 p.m., broadcast networks have since avoided indecent content to avoid reprimands from their affiliates and advertisers, and because of the constant fluctuation of indecency standards to account for changes in acceptance and FCC enforcement.
-In 2011 and 2012, courts overturned fines regarding a brief scene of nudity in a 2003 NYPD Blue episode, as well as fines over fleeting expletives in a live awards show broadcast in 2002 by Fox, ruling that the FCC's basis for the fines was too vague.
+Even though the watershed occurs at the prime time hour of 10:00 p.m., broadcast networks have usually avoided indecent content altogether to avoid reprimands from their affiliates and advertisers, and because of the constant fluctuation of indecency standards to account for changes in acceptance and FCC enforcement.
+In 2011 and 2012, courts overturned fines regarding a brief scene of nudity in a 2003 NYPD Blue episode, as well as fines over fleeting expletives at the 2002 Billboard Music Awards on Fox, ruling that the FCC's basis for the fines was too vague.